 Mayo Clinic's approach

-At Mayo Clinic, experts in atrial fibrillation provide compassionate, whole-person care to people considering pulmonary vein isolation.
+At Mayo Clinic, experts in arrhythmias, such as atrial fibrillation, provide compassionate, whole-person care to people considering pulmonary vein isolation.

 Collaborating to improve care

-At Mayo Clinic, specialists work together to understand your condition and provide personalized treatment options.
+At Mayo Clinic, care providers work together to understand your heart condition and provide personalized treatment options.

-Electrophysiologists work closely with other experts, including cardiologists and cardiac surgeons, in the Heart Rhythm Clinic to understand your atrial fibrillation and recommend the treatment options that will work best for you.
+Electrophysiologists work closely with cardiologists, cardiovascular surgeons and other care providers in the Heart Rhythm Clinic to understand heart arrhythmias and recommend personalized treatment options.
 This team approach helps ensure you receive exactly the care you need.

 Doctors trained in treating children with heart conditions (pediatric cardiologists) work with a team of experts to care for children with atrial fibrillation at Mayo Clinic's campus in Minnesota.